tomfaulhaber/autodoc/index.md

 functions are a type of var, their doc strings and other metadata are included automatically.

-Every Clojure namespace and var has a Clojure map for it's metadata.
+Every Clojure namespace and var has a Clojure map for its metadata.
 Metadata is generally added when you use the `ns` macro or the `def` macro (or one of its relatives such as `defn`).